-Clean ingredients are the first step toward ridding our bodies of unnecessary toxins and cleaning up our beauty bags, but where and how these ingredients are sourced also matters.
-This is a tricky business because marketing plays a big hand in how we feel toward certain ingredients and products.
+Clean ingredients are the first step toward ridding our bodies of unnecessary toxins and cleaning up our beauty bags, but where and how these ingredients are also sourced matters.
+This is tricky because marketing plays a big part in how we feel toward certain ingredients and products.

 For instance, it’s easy to reach for a product that is labeled “organic” instead of its non-organic counterpart and feel we’re making the best choice, but just because a product is organic doesn’t mean that it has been harvested in a way that is ethical or sustainable.

 For a clean beauty product to be ultimately respectable to the label, it should include ingredients that are: